The “Unified Memorial of Hope” and Hiền Lương Bridge

 Hiền Lương Bridge

 The old bridge itself is a simple steel construction built by the French in 1950.
-On the southern side is the Reunification Memorial which for a change is quite modern compared to some of the other memorials I saw on my Vietnam trips.
+On the southern side is the Reunification Memorial, which, for a change, is quite modern compared to some of the other memorials I saw on my Vietnam trips.

 Guess they used the speakers to blast propaganda over the water.
-They do that still at the DMZ in Korea
+They still do that at the DMZ in Korea

 The Đài Tưởng niệm Khát Vọng Thống Nhất Memorial Park

-The centre piece with a woman and her daughter – in the back 6 feathers.
+The centre piece with a woman and her daughter, in the back 6 feathers.

 The NVA is on the way down south on the Ho Chi Minh path along the border of Laos and inside Laos.